 Faculty, School of Business at Cairn University.
 In addition to teaching at Cairn, Mark teaches for The Ohio State University John Glenn College of Public Affairs.
 He began teaching at the George Washington University Elliott School of International Affairs and has also taught at Georgetown University McDonough School of Business.
 His courses include criminal justice, politics, policy analysis, professional writing, and economics, as well as transnational and homeland security, counterterrorism, project and operations management, cybersecurity, negotiations, international business, and business strategy development.

-Director, Cairn Online and Educational Technology at Cairn University.
+Sali serves as Director of Cairn Online and Educational Technology at Cairn University.